A Robot Named Clunk*

 "The loan arranger?"

 "I cannot say.
-The external camera is missing."
+Our security camera was stolen."

 "So how do you know there's anyone out there?"